PhD in Biodefense

 Mason developed the biodefense doctoral program in response to biological threats: biological warfare, bioterrorism, and infectious diseases.
 The PhD program in biodefense is designed to prepare you to serve as a scholar and a professional in the fields of biodefense and biosecurity.
 Other areas of biodefense including nonproliferation, intelligence and threat assessment, and medical and public health preparedness are integral parts of the program.
 Because of the breadth of the program, students with backgrounds in science and other areas, such as international affairs, political science, law, public policy, and conflict resolution, are encouraged to apply.
-In 2018, U.S. News & World Report ranked the Schar School No. 3 best in the country for graduate program concentrations in Homeland/National Security and Emergency Management.
+In 2019, U.S. News & World Report ranked the Schar School No. 2 best in the U.S. for security studies programs.

 KEY RESEARCH AREAS

 Biodefense doctoral students take on a broad range of topics and biodefense challenges, bridging the gap between scientists and policy-makers.
 As a part of the program, students can select one of three fields for their specialization:

 - Technology and Weapons of Mass Destruction (WMD)